joshuagibbs/ash-local-pre-commit-config/README.md

 ### Docker and ASH Checks

-The pre-commit hook now checks if Docker is running and if ASH is installed before attempting to run the scan, providing helpful error messages if either is missing.
+The pre-commit hook now checks if a Docker compatible runtime is running and if the ASH repo is cloned locally before attempting to run the scan, providing helpful error messages if either is missing.

 ## ✍️ Authors <a name = "authors"></a>